djangocon/2019.djangocon.eu/hugo_site/content/cfp.md

 ---
-title: "Call for Participation (CfP)"
+title: "Call for Participation"
 date: 2018-12-16T18:48:39+01:00
 draft: false
 type: "single"
 description: "Our Call for Participation is now open: Please feel invited and invite others."
+menu: main
+weight: 10
 ---

 ## Call for Participation